nnm2602/MEMORIA---long-term-memory-LLM/README.md

 ```

 The answer to the question will be logged in the folder "answers".
-It will takes a little while, around 5 minutes for the program to find the answer, this
-is due to the fact that there's a bottle neck on the LLM output, making search excruciatingly slow.
+It will takes a little while, around 5 minutes for the program to find the answer, this is due to the fact that there's a bottle neck on the LLM output, making search excruciatingly slow.

-[^1]: DUE TO UNFORSEEN CIRCUMSTANCES, THE PROJECT IS NOW ONLY LIMITED TO INTERACTING WITH THE ALREADY BUILT IN "PSYCHOLOGY" BOT.
-DOCUMENT PARSING FEATURE WILL BE
-ADDED SOON FOR CUSTOMIZABLE EXPERT SYSTEM.
+####DUE TO UNFORSEEN CIRCUMSTANCES, THE PROJECT IS NOW ONLY LIMITED TO INTERACTING WITH THE ALREADY BUILT IN "PSYCHOLOGY" BOT.
+DOCUMENT PARSING FEATURE WILL BE ADDED SOON FOR CUSTOMIZABLE EXPERT SYSTEM.